ryansheehy0/Cheat_Sheets/Algorithms/search_algorithms.md

 [Home](../README.md)

 # Search Algorithms
-This cheatsheet is referring to input as the input data structure(usually an array), the value as the value you're being asked to find in the input data structure, and the output as the index of the value in the input.

-If no value is found in the input the search algorithm usually returns -1
+Search algorithms find the index of a specific value in an array.
+If the value is not found, they return -1.

 ## Table of Contents